Cuisinart CBK-200 Bread Machine

 The second problem is Customer Service.
 The folks on the phone have a good enough attitude, but there’s a disconnect between them and the shipping department: When I reported the tub problem to Customer Service, they promptly sent out a new tub.
 It was carelessly packed, with no cushioning, and was damaged in shipment.
 I reported this to Customer Service and they sent a second replacement in exactly the same manner.
 It seems like this company can’t get out of its own way.

-Summary: unless your notion of the perfect bread machine includes an image of yourself standing in front of it for each half-hour kneading cycle, keeping the tub from popping out, look elsewhere for your bread.
+Summary: unless your notion of the perfect bread maker includes an image of yourself standing in front of it for each half-hour kneading cycle, keeping the tub from popping out, look elsewhere for your bread.

 Ben Shemuel May 31st, 2009 at 8:19 pmUggghhhh…wish I’d read all this before buying mine.
 Got it (unused) for $75 at a moving sale here in Kampala, Uganda, thinking “AWESOME!!
 I now have a bread machine here in AFRICA!!!!” - it’s so hard to find good (healthy) bread here.
 And seeing “Cuisinart” on the box I thought I had the deal of the century - thought I couldn’t lose.